Home 9 Surface Finishing 9 Surface Roughness: Everything You Need to Know

 Surface roughness is the parameter that measures the surface smoothness of machined parts.
 It is an excellent way to determine the surface texture and appearance, which characterize surface irregularities.
 It is a numerical approach and is not connected to touch or visual perception.

-The surface irregularities are caused by various reasons, such as tool deflection, vibration, and wear & tear the tool.
+The surface irregularities are caused by various reasons like common CNC machining defects (tool deflection and vibration).
 These irregularities affect the different aspects of parts.
 If the roughness level is not at the desired level, it can lead to problems with assembly, corrosion, wear and tear, appearance, and many other things.

 Ra surface finish examples